DevKhalyd/public-projects-multirepo/ios/README.md

 - 10m of Swift Language
 - 20m of iOS Development theory
-- 30m of iOS Development
+- 30m of iOS Development (Project)
+- 10m of Architecture
+- 10m of Patterns

 # TODO